VIPLightning/Wwise-Unpacker/README.md

  * Add batch script to make easier to change FLAC compression level 1-8 √
  * Rework the Unpack to MP3 batch script (Optional)
  * Add Python support as an option to extract and decode videogame sounds/voices/OSTs (TBD)
- * Rework how quickBMS extracts sounds and music; extracting to WAV using quickBMS will break.
+ * Rework how quickBMS extracts sounds and music; extracting to WAV using quickBMS will break playback.
 However extracting to .WEM will play music when using foobar2k

 The unpacking was tested on Genshin Impact.
 ---